lpcvai/23LPCVC_Segmentation_Track-Sample_Solution/evaluation/README.md

 The evaluation of these sample models is dependent upon [`Python 3.10`](https://www.python.org/downloads/release/python-3109/)

-The following `Python 3.6` dependencies will be installed when evaluating:
+The following `Python 3.6` dependencies will be installed on the evaluation nanos:

 - `certifi==2021.5.30`
 - `dataclasses==0.8`